CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 My primary desktop is Win10.
 Inside it I have WSL2, which is a Linux Virtual Machine.
 There I installed Debian 12 Bookworm.
 I made a detailed description in <https://github.com/bestia-dev/win10_wsl2_debian11>.

-I use `CRDE - Containerized Rust Development Environment` described here <https://github.com/bestia-dev/docker_rust_development>.
+I use `CRUSTDE - Containerized Rust Development Environment` described here <https://github.com/bestia-dev/docker_rust_development>.
-This CRDE container is ephemeral and can be destroyed at any time.
-The important files inside it must be pushed to GitHub, or else they will be destroyed with the CRDE container.
+This CRUSTDE container is ephemeral and can be destroyed at any time.
+The important files inside it must be pushed to GitHub, or else they will be destroyed with the CRUSTDE container.

 [//]: # (auto_plantuml start)
 <!-- markdownlint-disable MD033 -->